ihp-lab/OpenSense/Documents/How-to-Run-WPF-Application.md

 To save the current pipeline, click `File` - `Save as` then enter a filename for the configuration file.
 If you edited a loaded pipeline, remember to use `Save as` function to save changes.
 Changes are not automatically saved backed to its source file.
-You can provide a name for the pipeline, this name will be shown in the Pipeline Executer.
+You can provide a name for the pipeline, this name will be shown in the Pipeline Runner.
-A name can help identifying a pipeline if multiple pipelines are loaded into Pipeline Executer windows.
+A name can help identifying a pipeline if multiple pipelines are loaded into Pipeline Runner windows.
 You can also set a default Delivery Policy for the pipeline.

 To add a component, click the `Add` on the left.